sot/agasc/docs/supplement.rst

 ``$SKA/data/agasc/rc/promote`` into the flight directory.
 This is done prior to the weekly automated cron task to generate updated magnitude estimates.

+Rubric for disposition of bad observations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following is a list of annotations we have used when dispositioning bad observations.
+When reviewing a suspect observation, the reviewer might look at telemetry to figure out whether the star was ever acquired, it was in the field of view, and the magnitude was not significantly affected by instrument effects.
+They serve as guide on how to disposition, and can refer to:

+- Whether the star is seen in the field of view.
+- Reasons for accepting/rejecting the observation.
+- Confidence that the magnitude is correct or a limit.

+Common annotations:

+- **Faint star**.
+The star is discernible in image telemetry.
+E.g.: a faint star is poorly tracked even though it is always in the field of view and not spoiled/affected by imposters, in which case the magnitude is good.
+- **Almost never acquired**.
+Star is discernible and residual < 5arcsec in a few sparse images.
+Maybe the magnitude information can still be used.
+- **Never acquired**.
+The star was never discernible by eye in image telemetry.
+No magnitude information can be gleaned from telemetry.
+It is usually added as a bad star with source=9, and its magnitude set by hand.
+- **Partially/slightly spoiled**.
+A spoiler shifted the centroid.
+- **Out of view**.
+Something shifted the centroid so much that it was not within the window.
+  Magnitude at these times is meaningless.
+- **Tracking affected by imposter(s)**.
+The imposter drags the centroid away from the expected location, in which case the magnitude is close to correct when centroids match, and becomes larger as the angular distance increases (slot 7 in OBSID 50294, slot 1 in OBSID 48668).
+- **Venus observation**.
+- **Normal Sun Mode**.
+Nothing left after removing kadi.events.normal_suns time ranges.
+- **Safe mode**.
+Nothing left after removing excluded kadi.events.safe_suns time ranges.
+- **High Background Event**.
+Decided not to use the entire observation because of a large magnitude shift due to a high background event (we could include the event number).
+- **High Background**.
+Even though there was no high background event, decided not to use the entire observation because of large magnitude shift due to what appears to be high background.
+- **Marginally acceptable**.
+The magnitude estimate is not great, but will do, especially if this is the only observation of the star.
+Take this observation and be done with it.
+- **Set mag to MAXMAG**.
+The magnitude is set by hand to MAXMAG from the starcheck catalog.
+  One can navigate from the mag-stats dashboard to the mica OBSID page and from there to the starcheck catalog.
+- **Set mag 12.0 +/- 0.1**.
+The magnitude is set by hand to some value determined by ACA reviewer.
+- tracking interval is spurious.
+(What does this mean?)

 Details
 -------